XBraid/xbraid-convergence-est/README.md

-    doxygen : generates the Doxygen source code documentation load-packages : loads the recommended libraries using SPACK unload-packages : unloads the recommended libraries using SPACK
+    doxygen : generates the Doxygen source code documentation load-packages : loads the recommended libraries using SPACK unload-packages : unloads the recommended libraries using SPACK tests : run tests to check consistency of bounds (runtime: approx. 30 minutes) tests-small : run small subset of tests to check consistency of bounds (runtime: approx. 3 minutes)

 ## Source code documentation